KayanB11/k2baig_sidequest_W9/README.md

 ## GenAI

-GenAI was used in this side quest to help creating the for loop.
-With that being said, I understand the functionalities of loops and just needed confirmation on how to write a working loop.
+GenAI was used in this side quest to help creating the debug screen and features.
+It was also used to fix errors from outputs.

 ---